dell/ansible-powerscale/docs/modules/alert_settings.rst

     end (, int, )
       End time of CELOG maintenance mode, as a UNIX timestamp in seconds.

       Value 0 indicates that maintenance mode is still enabled.

+      Refer alert setting sample playbook examples to convert UNIX timestamp to human readable format.

     start (, int, )
       Start time of CELOG maintenance mode, as a UNIX timestamp in seconds.

+      Refer alert setting sample playbook examples to convert UNIX timestamp to human readable format.